tldr-pages/tldr/pages/common/xzcat.md

 `xzcat --keep {{path/to/file}}`

-- Compress a file overwriting the output archive and decompress links:
+- Compress a file overwriting the output archive compressing the target of symbolic links:

 `xzcat --force {{path/to/file}}`